TobiasBerg/php-annotation-validation/README.md

 # Object validation with reflection in PHP

-For a project I wanted easy and consistent validation of my objects.
+A simple way of validating properties of models with the help of annotations.

 ## Usage

-On the properties of your object you add doc-block style comments to set validation setting on that property like so:
+On the properties of your object you add annotations to set validation settings on that property like so:

 ```php
 class model {